colmbaston/advent-of-code/README.md

 # Advent of Code

 My solutions to [Advent of Code](https://adventofcode.com/about) puzzles, written in Rust.
+I tend to optimise for code quality rather than fast puzzle completion time.

 Each year's puzzles are organised into a Cargo workspace consisting of one binary crate per puzzle.
 Each puzzle's binary (with a few exceptions):